-Updated 6:26 AM ET, Mon June 3, 2019
+Updated 7:22 AM EDT, Mon August 19, 2019

-Protests against his rule began in late 2018 over the rising cost of living, and they escalated into a push for Bashir's removal from office, with mass rallies and sit-ins outside the presidential compound and army headquarters.
+Bashir's 30-year rule over the northeastern African country ended when he was ousted and arrested in an April military coup.
+Protests began in late 2018 over the rising cost of living, and they escalated into a push for Bashir's removal from office, with mass rallies and sit-ins outside the presidential compound and army headquarters.

 The military, which dissolved the government, initially said it would remain in power for up to two years, despite large street protests against its rule.
 Protesters vowed to remain in the streets until a return to civilian government was guaranteed.